 4. Compare offers

 A member of the Tesla Financial Services team will contact you within 48 hours after you submit an application.
 You also have the option of contacting them via email at [email protected].
-If you are approved, compare the Tesla financing offer to your preapprovals and choose the best one.
+If you are approved, compare the Tesla financing offer to your preapprovals and choose your best one.

 Your Tesla approval is good for 60 days.
 This is double the normal 30-day approval time as it’s meant to cover any potential delivery delays.
 But if you don’t pick up your Tesla (or have it delivered) and sign the loan documents within that 60-day window, your approval expires.
 You may have to apply again and your APR offer may change, depending on the market at the time.